jcai849/jcai849.github.io/research/architecture.md

 ![UML Diagram of Chunk and Computation classes](largerscale.svg){#fig:largerscale}

-Every chunk and computation has an identifier (href in HTTP-language) - this is a uuid that allows for unambiguous specification of objects within the system.
+Every chunk and computation has an identifier ("href" in HTTP-language) - this is a uuid that allows for unambiguous specification of objects within the system.
 Chunks contain an additional identifier of their generating process, that is, the identifier of the computation that is is the result of.
 Computations stored as data are typically a lot in a lot smaller than the data that results from them.
 This implies that every single computation that takes place in the system can be stored as data and replicated across several notes far more simply than their resulting data.
 What this leads to is that if a node unexpectedly crashes with some important data on it, the chunk referring to the data on that node maintains a reference to the generator of the data.
 This generator will hopefully exist on another that is still live, and thus can the data can be regenerated.
+Such regeneration is explored in more detail in the report, [Self-healing Data in Largerscale](recover.html)

 ## Worker operation in detail